Shadowblades746/Maths-Millionaire/README.md

 ### -backend-

-there are feeder classes for each element which do all of the behind the scenes work. the main classes for each element just use the methods of the feeder classes in order to do all of the operations while abstracting away any unnecessary information. there is a command system that allows you to get around the program which the user operates at the end of each action. if the user does anything that isnt allowed, an error is raised which will prompt the reader to rerun the program and give a breif description of the error.
-I had to include 3 filler functions as the sepcifictions did not allow me to embed my functions within classes.
+there are feeder classes for each element which do all the behind the scenes work. the main classes for each element just use the methods of the feeder classes in order to do all the operations while abstracting away any unnecessary information. there is a command system that allows you to get around the program which the user operates at the end of each action. if the user does anything that isn't allowed, an error is raised which will prompt the reader to rerun the program and give a brief description of the error.
+I had to include 3 filler functions as the pontifications did not allow me to embed my functions within classes.

 ### -the code explained-